-Project MARIA is a mobile memorial responding to the Holodomor—the 1932–33 state-engineered famine in Soviet Ukraine—and to the long-standing erasure of this genocide from wider historical awareness.
+Project MARIA is a mobile memorial responding to the Holodomor—the 1932–33 state-engineered famine in Soviet Ukraine—and to the long-standing erasure of this genocide from broader historical awareness.

 The work emerged from research into how violence is sustained through disinformation, denial, and the suppression of memory—mechanisms normalized during the Stalinist period and reactivated in Russia’s ongoing war against Ukraine.
 Rather than adopting the fixed, monumental language of traditional memorials, Project MARIA takes the form of a mobile, participatory work that moves across locations and cultural contexts.